Skip to main content

 LinkedIn

 If you’re anywhere between the ages of 17-30 and you don’t have a LinkedIn profile, you’re missing out on a lot of opportunities.
 Whether or not you’re looking for a job, a LinkedIn profile will do wonders for growing your professional relationships, meeting people and learning what other companies are doing.
+Additionally, utilizing LinkedIn messages can help you directly connect with industry professionals, seek mentorship, and stay updated with the latest industry trends and job openings.

 Fill out your basic information, upload a photo and add your work history.
 Make your profile visible to the public.
 If you’re searching for a job, remember that potential employers will look you up.
 You don’t want to hide.
 Also add links to your other social media profiles and your website (we’ll get to this later).